Top publishers sue Audible for copyright infringement

 NEW YORK (AP) - Some of the country’s top publishers are suing Audible, citing copyright infringement as they ask a federal judge to enjoin the audiobook producer-distributor’s planned use of captions for an education-driven program.

-Audible, which is owned by Amzon.com and is the dominanrt producer in the throving audiobook market, did not immediately respond to a request for comment.

-Maria Pallante, who heads the Association of American Publishers, told The Associated Press in a recent interview that repeated efforts to communicate with Audible - including cease-and-desist letters - had failed to produce any changes.

-said in a statement that Audible had showed “deliberate disregard of authors, publishers, and copyright law.”
+Maria Pallante, who heads the Association of American Publishers, said in a statement that Audible had showed “deliberate disregard of authors, publishers, and copyright law.”
 Audible, owned by Amazon.com, is the dominant producer in the thriving audiobook market.

 Sign up for Daily Newsletters